mattwildes/cloudwatch-alarm-mediaconnect/README.md

-# Welcome to your CDK TypeScript project

-You should explore the contents of this project.
-It demonstrates a CDK app with an instance of a stack (`CloudwatchAlarmMediaconnectStack`) which contains an Amazon SQS queue that is subscribed to an Amazon SNS topic.
+# CloudWatch Alarm for MediaConnect OutputDisconnections

+This CDK app creates an AWS CloudWatch Alarm that will trigger when the MediaConnect `OutputDisconnections` metrics is greater than 0.
+The CloudWatch Alarm is configured with an Action to send a message to an SNS Topic.
+This CDK app creates the CloudWach Alarm and the SNS Topic.

+Be sure to add the desired subscribers to the `emailAddresses` list in `lib\cloudwatch-alarm-mediaconnect-output-disconnections-stack.ts`.

 The `cdk.json` file tells the CDK Toolkit how to execute your app.